 Meniscus tears come in many different shapes and sizes.
 The various types of meniscus tears you could have will dictate whether or not you may need surgery.
 The various types of meniscus tears will also determine whether or not the torn piece can be stitched or repaired, or whether the torn piece will simply need to be removed.
 The type of meniscus tear you have will also determine whether or not you will likely have persistent pain on an ongoing basis or whether or not you can expect to feel better after a period of rest.

 First there are acute or traumatic meniscus tears that occur as a result of an injury.
+A bucket handle meniscus tear or flap tear is a common type of traumatic meniscus tear.
 Next, there are degenerative meniscus tears which occur as a result of wear and tear or attrition, and usually are not preceded by trauma .
 Traumatic meniscus tears come in all sorts of shapes and sizes.
 There are radial tears, which are short tears that extend from the inner margin of the meniscus and head towards the periphery or outer part of the meniscus.
 There is a picture above of a radial tear.
 There are also horizontal cleavage tears.
 These are very common and literally cleave a big portion of the meniscus in half, so there are nearly two “c” shaped discs sitting on top of one another.
 The largest of all meniscus tears is a bucket handle tear.
 Think of a bucket handle.
 You can flip it from one side of the bucket to the other.
 The same thing occurs inside the knee.
 The entire meniscus tears, and the entire c shaped disc flips over and sits in front of the knee.
 The picture above shows a bucket handle tear where the entire meniscus is sitting in front of the femur.

 Types of meniscus tears: Unstable versus stable